Requirement: Limit SharePoint Online external sharing using domains

 PowerShell to Limit External Sharing by Domain in SharePoint Online:

-External sharing settings are controlled at both the tenant level and at site collection levels.
-We can set allowed domains at site collection level as well using Set-SPOSite PowerShell cmdlet.
+External sharing settings are controlled at both the tenant and site collection levels.
+We can set allowed domains at the site collection level as well using Set-SPOSite PowerShell cmdlet.
 In fact, for OneDrive for Business site collections, only PowerShell can be used for these settings.
-Just specify the domains list space separated!
+Just specify the domains list space-separated!

 #Parameters $TenantAdminURL = "https://crescent-admin.sharepoint.com" $SiteURL = "https://crescent.sharepoint.com/sites/hr" #Connect to Admin Center Connect-SPOService -Url $TenantAdminURL -Credential (Get-Credential) #Space delimited list of allowed Domains Set-SPOSite -Identity $SiteURL -SharingDomainRestrictionMode "AllowList" -SharingAllowedDomainList "crescent.com crescenttech.com"

-Similarly, you can block certain domain at specific site collection using:
+Similarly, you can block certain domains at specific site collection using: